elasticsearch-dump/elasticsearch-dump/README.md

                     Override the default aws ini file name when using --awsIniFileProfile Filename is relative to ~/.aws/
                     (default: config)
---support-big-int
+--awsService
+                    Sets the AWS service that the signature will be generated for (default: calculated from hostname or host) --support-big-int
                     Support big integer numbers --retryAttempts